Kaspa06/Objektinis2/README.md

 Now that you've installed Doxygen, you can start generating documentation for your projects!

+# Using Overleaf.com for LaTeX

+## What is Overleaf?

+Overleaf is an online LaTeX editor that allows you to create, edit, and collaborate on LaTeX documents in real-time.
+It provides a user-friendly interface and powerful LaTeX tools, making it a popular choice for academics, researchers, and students.

+## Getting Started:

+### 1\.
+Create an Account:

+If you haven't already, sign up for an account on Overleaf.com.

+### 2\.
+Create a New Project:

+Once logged in, click on the "New Project" button to create a new LaTeX project.

+### 3\.
+Choose a Template (Optional):

+Overleaf offers a variety of templates for different types of documents, such as research papers, presentations, and CVs.
+You can choose a template to start with or create a blank document.

+### 4\.
+Writing and Editing:

+Use the LaTeX editor provided by Overleaf to write and edit your document.
+You can type directly into the editor or upload existing LaTeX files.

+### 5\.
+Collaboration:

+Overleaf allows you to collaborate with others on your LaTeX documents in real-time.
+You can share your project with collaborators and work together on the same document simultaneously.

+### 6\.
+Compiling:

+Overleaf automatically compiles your LaTeX document as you type, so you can see the output in real-time.
+You can also manually compile your document by clicking the "Recompile" button.

+### 7\.
+Downloading:

+Once you're satisfied with your document, you can download it in various formats, such as PDF, LaTeX, and Word.

+## Additional Features:

+- **Rich Text Editor**: Overleaf provides a rich text editor mode for users who are not familiar with LaTeX syntax.
+- **Version History**: Overleaf keeps track of the version history of your documents, allowing you to revert to previous versions if needed.
+- **Publishing**: You can publish your documents directly from Overleaf to various journals and preprint repositories.

+## Resources:

+- Overleaf Documentation
+- Overleaf Templates

+With Overleaf, you can easily create professional-quality LaTeX documents without the need for complex software installations.
+Start using Overleaf today to streamline your LaTeX workflow!

 # Running a Makefile for C/C++ Projects

 This guide will walk you through the process of running a Makefile for compiling and executing C/C++ programs on both macOS and Windows.
 If this tutorial does not work for you, try these solutions [Makefile](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).